 External examining forms

-- Annual reflective review
+- Annual reflective review,

-- Senate reviews of Schools
+- Senate reviews of Schools,

-External validation is carried out by the Quality Assurance Agency for Higher Education (QAA).
+Institutional audit was carried out by the Quality Assurance Agency for Higher Education (QAA).

 Programme and course approval